Music (MUS)

 MUS 730 Instrumental Ensemble: String Ensemble 1 credit

-Chamber Ensemble performs works drawn from worldwide genres.
+String Ensemble performs works drawn from worldwide genres.
 Performances include chapel services, fall and spring concerts, and Commencement.
 Occasional off-campus performances are also scheduled.
-(Offered every fall and spring.
-Prerequisite: prior instrumental experience and seat audition placement.)
-Repeatable
+(Prerequisite: prior instrumental experience and seat audition placement.)

 MUS 735 Private Keyboard Lesson: 1 credit